top of page

 • Exclamation point (!)
 Use at the end of a sentence or phrase that expresses strong emotion.
 Examples:Oh no!
 We forgot to tell my husband that someone else is picking up the reception desserts!
 I now pronounce you husband and wife!
 You may now kiss the bride!

 • Interrobang (?! or !?)
-Use to end a question that are either rhetorical or have strong emotion.
+Use to end a question that is either rhetorical or has strong emotion.
 Example: Did you know rain on your wedding day is a good omen?!

 Sentence-structure punctuation